Migration of bisphenol A and other migrants from baby bottles

 Monitoring study of baby bottles of materials other than polycarbonate

 In order to assess the status of the current EU market and anticipate what the effects on the EU market of the decisions in Canada and US, a screening survey is conducted on plastic baby bottles, including import products.
 The scope is to assess the nature of materials, chemicals, and potential release.
 This aims to provide the risk management with trends of evolution of the market and potential issues based on experimental data.
 The work includes the development of methods for the quantification of target migrants from substitutes to polycarbonate bottles.

-- Simoneau C., Van den Eede L., Valzacchi S. (2011) Identification and quantification of migration of chemicals from plastics baby bottles used as substitutes for polycarbonate.
+- Simoneau C., Van den Eede L., Valzacchi S. (2011) .
 Food Additives and Contaminants - Part A Chemistry, Analysis, Control, Exposure and Risk Assessment, online version

 - Simoneau C., Valzacchi S., Morkunas V., Van den Eede L. (2011) .
 Food Additives and Contaminants - Part A Chemistry, Analysis, Control, Exposure and Risk Assessment 28(12), 1763-1768